-As can be seen in Table 4, rates of returns on the accumulated funds have been nothing short of spectacular.
+been nothing short of spectacular.
 This has been largely the result of Chile's economic circumstances during this period.
-Between 1985 and 1995, Chile has experienced a tremendous growth period were the value of assets, and in particular firms, increased at a very fast rate.
-Additionally, between 1985 and 1991, real interest rates were very high, allowing funds that invested in fixed income securities to experience very healthy returns.
-A recent study on the sources of AFP's rates of return shows that the return on the stock of two electric utilities (Enersis and Endesa), explains almost 40% of the total return of the funds (Valck and Walker, 1995).
-It is highly likely that in the years to come both interest rates and stock market returns will move closer in line with international levels, affecting the rate of return of pension funds.
-In fact, during 1995 and 1996 the AFPs have experienced, on average, a negative real return average -- whichever is higher.
-Those AFPs that do not obtain this minimum return from their portfolio, have to make up the difference from funds withdrawn from an "investment reserve" especially set up for this purpose.
-This "reserve" has to amount to, at least, 1% of the total value of the fund and is invested in a portfolio that exactly mimics that of the fund.
+Between 1985 and 1995, Chile has experienced a period of tremendous growth, the value of assets, and in particular firms, increasing at a very fast rate.
+Additionally, between 1985 and 1991, real interest rates were very high, allowing funds that invested in fixed-income securities to experience very healthy returns.
+A recent study of the sources of AFPs' rates of return shows that the return on the stock of two electric utilities (Enersis and Endesa) explains almost 40 percent of the total return of the funds (Valck V. and Walker H. 1995).
+It is highly likely that, in the years to come, both interest rates and stock market returns will move closer in line with international levels, affecting the rate of return of pension funds.
+In fact, during 1995 and 1996, the AFPs have experienced, on average, a negative real return.

+The Chilean system imposes a lower limit to the return that AFPs must pay their members.
+This minimum is either 50 percent of the average return across AFPs or 2 percentage points below the average-whichever is higher.
+Those AFPs that do not obtain this minimum return from their portfolio must make up the difference from funds withdrawn from an "investment reserve" especially set up for this purpose.
+This "reserve" must amount to at least 1 percent of the total value of the fund and is invested in a portfolio that exactly mimics that of the fund.
 If an AFP cannot meet a profitability shortfall out of its reserves, it is liquidated.
-The state makes up the difference between the actual and minimum guaranteed return, and contributors transfer their funds to another AFP.
+The state makes up the difference between the actual and the minimum guaranteed return, and contributors transfer their funds to another AFP.